 - Survivorship Universal Life

-The problem with some cash value universal life insurance policies is that there are many non-guaranteed elements to cash value universal life that may not perform over time.
+The problem with some cash value universal life insurance policies is the non-guaranteed elements of these policies.

 Term Life or Mortgage Life Insurance